withrain/getting_and_cleaning_data_course_project/CodeBook.md

 	- Standing (5)
 	- Laying (6)

 The remaining variables are the measurements for each subject and activity.
-The following table shows the variable names and the source variable names (from features.txt).
+The following table shows the variable names and the source variable names derived from features.txt
+Original variable names were modified.
+	1. Removed parenthesis ()
+	2. Replaced BodyBody with Body
+	3. Replaced prefix t with Time
+	4. Replaced prefix f with Frequency
+\-mean- and \-std- is remained because TimeBodyAcc-mean-X is more remarkable than TimeBodyAccMeanX

-Source feature name|Variable name
+Source Feature name|My Variable name
 -------|-------
 tBodyAcc-mean()-X|TimeBodyAcc-mean-X
 tBodyAcc-mean()-Y|TimeBodyAcc-mean-Y